OBTAINING a NEW ZEALAND DRIVERS LICENCE

 LEARNER LICENCE

-• Apply for your learner licence and pay the fees (Visit your nearest AA Agent) - in Queenstown this is Unichem Pharmacy located at Remarkables Park.
+- Apply for your learner licence and pay the fees at AA - in Queenstown this is Remarkable Motorcycles (4/27 Glenda Drive) or at VTNZ (55 Glenda Drive).

 Conditions of the learner licence